jgravelle/AutoGroq/README.md

 **UPDATED** video tutorial:  https://www.youtube.com/watch?v=JkYzuL8V_4g

 Autogroq creates your team of AutoGen compatible agent assistants AND workflows on the fly.
 Just type in your request!
+You can test your agents before exporting them to AutoGen and CrewAI.

 **AutoGroq** is an AI-powered conversational assistant designed to revolutionize the way users interact with AI tools.
 Built with the goal of addressing the limitations of existing solutions, AutoGroq offers a user-friendly, powerful, and configuration-free experience.
 Our platform focuses on providing immediate and relevant assistance by automatically generating expert agents tailored to help you with any question, problem, or project, regardless of its complexity.